linagora/linshare/documentation/EN/epics/new-admin-portal/story-15-admin-manage-guest-account.md

     * Notification language: Drop-down.
 Option list: English, French, Russian
     * Expiration date: Display current expiration date.
        * When i click on date picker, i can chooose another expiration date.
 I cannot choose the expiration date <= today.
 When i click Save button, the new expiration date will be updated.
-       * On date picker, the maximum expiration date, which is set in Guest functionality and applied for end user, is marked with a tooltip
+       * On date picker, the maximum expiration date is displayed with a tooltip.
+The value is computed with the Guest functionality of the author's domain.
        * When i hover the tooltip, i can see the message :" Maximum expiration date of end user.
 You are not limited by this date"
     * Email: text that show current's user email.
     * Enable personal space: Check box.
 If i untick this box, the user cannot see Myspace section and cannot upload file to Myspace